 There are two primary reasons non-financial KPIs are important.
 First, they help explain and provide context for financial KPIs.
 As we previously mentioned, financial measures are typically lagging indicators, which are fairly easy to collect and analyze because they are backward-looking.
 Lagging measures report what has already happened, such as revenue generated or orders fulfilled for a specific time period.

 But finances don’t always provide the full story.
 Why did sales revenue drastically drop in May?
 Why did the operating cash flow jump in Q2?
 Non-financial performance measures can fill in the gaps and give answers on monetary fluctuations.
 For example, if marketing efforts missed the mark one quarter, you can expect sales to be slow the next quarter.

 Secondly, non-financial KPIs are easier to link to certain aspects of your overall strategy.
 More specifically, most organizations don’t have finance-based mission and vision statements.
 If your mission is to provide the best customer service in the industry, revenue numbers aren’t a good way to track that—but something like customer satisfaction scores are.

-There’s no doubt that tracking financial KPIs is critical and (arguably) the top priority for some organizations, but that doesn’t mean you should overlook other KPIs to keep things simple.
+There’s no doubt that tracking financial KPIs is critical and (arguably) the top priority for some organizations, but that doesn’t mean you should overlook other KPIs to keep things simple when managing performance.
 Companies need to track non-financial performance measures because they: